 - You must be of African origin

-- You must be under the age of 32 years old
+- You must be between the ages of 16 and 32 years old

 - You must be residing and studying in any African country

-- You must be enrolled for studies towards your first undergraduate B.S.degree qualification (Masters, MBA or PhD studies and second or subsequent degrees will NOT be funded)
+- You must be enrolled for studies towards your first undergraduate B.S. degree qualification (Masters, MBA or PhD studies and second or subsequent degrees will NOT be funded)

 - You must be in your 1st or 2nd year of study (or in your 3rd year if studying towards a 5-year course)

-- You must be enrolled for studies at a recognised University or college in any African country
+- You must be studying at a recognised University or college in any African country

 - You must have a strong academic record